-Georgia police issue search for missing one-year-old in ‘extreme danger’
+Georgia officials say one-year-old fatally shot after amber alert issued

-Georgia officials issue amber alert for one-year-old in ‘extreme danger’
+Jaqauri Bennett was reportedly shot dead by her father who then turned the gun on himself

-Georgia officials have issued an amber alert for one-year-old Jaquari Bennett, who is described as being in “extreme danger”.
+Georgia officials have said a one-year-old baby has been shot dead by her father after authorities issued an amber alert warning the child was in “extreme danger”.

-The Georgia Bureau of Investigations said the infant was last seen with Darian Javaris Bennett, and travelling in a black Honda Accord vehicle.
+“Baby Jaquari has died,” the Georgia Bureau of Investigations confirmed on Sunday morning.

-According to WATL, Jaquari was taken around 11pm on Saturday, and authorities believe Mr Bennett has abducted the child.
+Darian Javaris Bennett, the suspect accused of kidnapping Jaquari Bennett, fatally shot his daughter behind a church before turning the gun on himself, Fox 5 reported.

 Register for free to continue reading